 #1: Make the Experience Mobile-FriendlyThe first step in producing a click-worthy landing page is to optimize it for mobile devices.
 In fact, unless you do this, the rest of the advice here really won’t even matter.
 Why?
 Well, basically everyone browses Instagram on their smartphone.
 Which means that you can absolutely guarantee that your landing page is going to be viewed on a mobile device.
 Think about it: If customers go from the beautifully designed and intuitive Instagram layout, to a landing page where the type is too tiny, the text is falling outside of the screen view, and there’s no CTA button to be found, what do you expect them to do?
 Bounce, of course.
 This is something that you 100% need to be doing.
 But don’t worry, it’s easy.
 In fact, many of the best landing page builders can help you create a highly responsive and functional design that’s super easy to navigate on any device.

 #2: Visuals Are EverythingAs well as being mobile-friendly, you need to ensure that both your Instagram ad and your landing page visuals are on point.
 What do I mean by the visuals?
 I’m talking about your branding, the images you use, the colors, the fonts, and the fill-in forms.
 Instagram claims that 75% of their users take action, such as clicking on a landing page, after looking at an advertising post.
 But first, they have to like what they see.
-The same is true once they reach your landing page.
-You’ve already drawn them in with a beautiful post on Instagram, don’t lose the conversion because you didn’t put the same time and effort into designing your landing page!
+Once they arrive at your landing page, the same principle applies.
+Having captivated them initially with a splendid Instagram post, ensure not to forfeit conversions due to a lack of consistent time and effort invested in the design of your landing page!
 Make sure that the visual design of the landing page matches your original ad to deliver a consistent and cohesive message.
 Otherwise, you risk consumers getting confused or losing interest.
 Bottom line?
 Keep the landing page minimal.
 With landing page visuals, less is more—particularly when it comes to fill-in fields.
 Keep it clean, simple, and cohesive, like this example from Birchbox.

 #3: Avoid the FluffGot your layout and visuals sorted?
 Awesome, now it’s time to craft some compelling copy.
 When it comes to the words on your landing page—just like the visuals—keep them clear, concise, and on-brand.
 Make sure that you deliver the key points and leave out any fluff.
 Generally speaking, simple and direct language is best.
 Invite them in with rhetorical questions and call-to-action buttons like “Shop Now” or “Ready to Save?” that gently nudges users in the right direction.
 Fill-in forms are an area where you really need to keep an eye toward minimalism.
 I know this might seem like a good time to try and get as much information as possible, but remember, this is the feature that directly converts leads, so don’t make it more difficult than it needs to be.
 In fact, if you reduce the fill-out box number to just four, it can result in up to a 120% increase in conversions.
 Ultimately, if you stick to what’s crucial, you’ll avoid overloading the user with information, improve your landing page visibility, and increase your conversion rate.